-This is a Camera and packaging.
+This is a camera.
 It was designed by Walter Dorwin Teague and manufactured by Eastman Kodak Company.
 It is dated ca. 1934 and we acquired it in 2014.
-Its medium is molded bakelite, metal, glass.
+Its medium is bakelite (tm), metal, glass; cardboard.
 It is a part of the Product Design and Decorative Arts department.

 The design for the Kodak Baby Brownie presented a challenge for Walter Dorwin Teague.
 Kodak’s goals were to draw a new mass market to photography and Teague's resulting design is a picture of simplicity.
 The compact black body is composed of molded Bakelite, and a series of Art Deco ribs encircles the camera's contoured form.
 The Kodak Baby Brownie was wildly popular, and Teague’s thrifty yet sufficiently modern design is a significant factor in its success.

 Our curators have highlighted 4 objects that are related to this one.
 Here are three of them, selected at random:

 H x W x D: 8 x 8.5 x 7.3 cm (3 1/8 x 3 3/8 x 2 7/8 in.)

 Baby Brownie Camera and Packaging Camera; Designed by Walter Dorwin Teague (American, 1883–1960); USA; bakelite (tm), metal, glass; cardboard; H x W x D: 8 x 8.5 x 7.3 cm (3 1/8 x 3 3/8 x 2 7/8 in.); Gift of George R. Kravis II; 2014-25-4-a,b

 This object was previously on display as a part of the exhibition Energizing the Everyday: Gifts From the George R. Kravis II Collection.